 Lizzy Lind-af-Hageby's and Leisa Schartau's eventful life in England at the turn of the century is the subject of this paper in history.
 For the first time these forgotten British-Swedish events are paid thorough attention to.
 Archives; presscuttings, protocols, reports, diaries which have not been researched before have been used to unravel a story with Lind-af-Hageby's and Schartau's book "Shambles of Science" as a starting-point.

-The book "Shambles of Science", which caused much debate and publicity when it was published in 1903, is built upon diary notes of the two women; notes that were taken during studies at King's and University's College in London.
-After having been granted special permission (otherwise for men only) to attend so called vivisections on animals performed before students, Lind-af-Hageby and Schartau - during 1901 joint secretaries of the Nordic Society against scientific animal abuse - were able to expose the situation for animals used in such vivisections.
-Through their book, Lind-af-Hageby and Schartau can be said to have performed an early sample of what nowadays is called muckraking or investigative journalism.
+The book "Shambles of Science", causing much debate and publicity when published in 1903, is built upon diary notes of the two women; notes that were taken during studies at King's and University's College in London, UK.
+After having been granted special permission (otherwise for men only) to attend so called vivisections on animals performed before students, Lind-af-Hageby and Schartau - during 1901 joint secretaries of the Nordic Society against animal abuse in science - were able to expose the situation for animals used in such vivisections.
+Through their book, Lind-af-Hageby and Schartau can be said to have performed an early example of what nowadays is called muckraking or investigative journalism.

 Lind-af-Hageby and Schartau were not representative of their time.
 They were upperclass-women, extremely talented and obviously persons of means.
 But they represented and were leaders of a strong movement at that time: the anti-vivisection movement.
 Its contours are seen in the story and the seldom focused fact that the movement harboured different ideologies is being emphasized in this paper.
 Lind-af-Hageby and Schartau stretched many limits, defied written and unwritten rules for women.
 They went out into the streets, talked from speech tribunes, arranged rallies in the open - and this in a time when women of their social class were expected to wait for their husband at home, placidly embroidering something probably not so useful.
 The two women engaged themselves in other radical movements, founded new organizations and edited a journal.
 Lind-af-Hageby debated in public with doctors and physiologists, attended courtrooms and wrote newspaper columns.
 They can be said to have participated in clearing the way for the "new women" of the time.